measles,mumps,rubel,varicel liv(PF)10e3-4.3-3-3.99TCID50/0.5 mL subcut

 Precautions

-Before receiving this product, tell the health care professional your child's medical history, especially of:
+Before receiving this vaccine, tell the health care professional your child's medical history, especially of:

 • bleeding/blood clotting problems (such as hemophilia, low platelets)

-• brain/nervous system disorders (such as seizures, head injury)
+• brain disorders (such as seizures, head injury)

 Tell your health care professional if you are pregnant or plan to become pregnant.
 This vaccine should not be given if you are pregnant.
 It may harm an unborn baby.
 Avoid getting pregnant for 4 weeks after receiving this vaccine.
 Talk to your health care professional for details.